🧱

 .dropDuplicates(["event_id"])

-# Write to Delta with foreachBatch for MERGE-based dedup
+# Step 5: Write to Delta with foreachBatch for MERGE-based dedup

 def upsert_events(batch_df, batch_id):